DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 Call us on [0800 389 2500](tel://08003892500) for:

 * guidance on the UK equivalents of your qualifications
-* a free statement of comparability from UK ENIC once you’ve submitted your application, if your provider asks for this
+* a free statement of comparability detailing overseas degree equivalency from UK ENIC once you’ve submitted your application, if your provider asks for this

 ### 3. Learn about financial support